 He belonged to the kingdom of Israel.

-“His Israelitish origin is attested by the peculiar, rough, Aramaizing diction, pointing to the northern part of Palestine; by the intimate acquaintance he evinces with the localities of Ephraim (5:1; 6:8, 9; 12:12; 14:6, etc.); by passages like 1:2, where the kingdom is styled ‘the land', and 7:5, where the Israelitish king is designated as ‘our’ king.”
+“His Israelitish origin is attested by the peculiar, rough, Aramaizing diction, pointing to the northern part of Palestine; by the intimate acquaintance he evinces with the localities of Ephraim (Hosea 5:1; 6:8-9; 12:12; 14:6, etc.); by passages like Hosea 1:2, where the kingdom is styled ‘the land,’ and Hosea 7:5, where the Israelitish king is designated as ‘our’ king.”